ABearCat/python-study/README.md

 # python-study
-Dumb stuff to learn python better/learn how to explain things
+Dumb stuff to learn python better as well as guide friends through coding basics and a coding workflow